Viva Tacos

 Individual

-Ishaan, a busy working professional, needs quick and healthy food options because he has little free time and wants to spend most of it on his hobbies.
+1. Ishaan, a working professional who needs fast, healthy food options so he can focus his free time on hobbies.

-Sofía, a recent college graduate, needs an accessible ordering solution for her favorite taco truck to overcome language barriers when ordering ahead online.
+2. Sofia, a recent graduate who needs an accessible ordering solution to overcome language barriers.

 Mapping Ishaan’s user journey revealed how helpful it would be for users to have access to a dedicated Viva Tacos app.